Hardware requirements

 17, 21

-For users of Mac computers with Apple silicon
+For users of Mac computers with Apple Silicon

 Even though you’re using an ARM-based processor, download and install a JDK for an x86 64-bit architecture instead of an ARM-based JDK.